Boudoir dolls are also called Bed Dolls or Sofa Dolls,

 B. Altman department store, American Stuffed Novelty, American Wholesale Corp, Anita, Arrow Doll Wig

 Gray, Baltimore Bargain House, Beaux Art Shade Co, William P. Beers &

-Co, Bloom, Blossom, Blum-Lustig Toy Co, Bon Marche department stores,
+Co, Charles Bloom, Blossom, Blum-Lustig Toy Co, Au Bon Marche department store,

 Butler Brothers, Chad Valley, Hilda Cowham, Louis Eisen, W. R. Ekart, England Art Toy, Etta, European Novelty,